Compute Infrastructure for ML Workloads

 | cuDNN | Convolutions, RNN, attention primitives | CNNs, some transformers |

-| CUTLASS | Templated CUDA C++ GEMM, used to build custom kernels | Flash Attention, custom ops |
+| CUTLASS | CUDA Templates for Linear Algebra Subroutines: C++ template library providing modular GEMM components (tiling, warp specialization, epilogue) you compose to build custom high-performance kernels | Flash Attention, custom ops |

-| cuFFT | FFTs | signal/audio, diffusion timestep ops |
+| cuFFT | FFTs (Fast Fourier Transforms) | signal/audio, diffusion timestep ops |

 | NCCL | All-reduce, all-gather, broadcast across GPUs | DDP, FSDP, TP, EP |